sparkfun/SparkFun_Qwiic_Directional_Pad/docs/introduction.md

     </a>
 </div>

 In this tutorial, we'll go over the hardware and how to hookup the SparkFun Qwiic Directional Pad to an Arduino.
-We will also go over an Arduino example to get started.
+We will also go over some Arduino examples to get started.